Discussion: (0 comments)

 View related content: Economics

-Decisions by a recent Gallup poll shows that President Barack Obama has a 90 percent job approval rating among Democrats, compared to only 8 percent among Republicans.
+We often hear that the U.S. electorate is more politically polarized than ever, a claim that is supported by poll data.
+For example, a recent Gallup poll shows that President Barack Obama has a 90 percent job approval rating among Democrats, compared to only 8 percent among Republicans.
 In contrast, in 1996, President Bill Clinton had an approval rating of 23 percent among Republicans and 86 percent among Democrats.

 In other words, voters with different partisan affiliations hold vastly different political opinions, and those differences seem to be growing.